salmanb/Kubernetes-HA-on-baremetal/README.md

 d39138844daf67cb: name=kub01 peerURLs=https://10.0.0.21:2380 clientURLs=https://10.0.0.21:2379 isLeader=false
 ```
 ### Create the kubeadm init file:
-**Update this so that advertiseAddress (the address where the kube-apiserver will listen) matches the IP for your master, and etcd endpoints.
+Update this so that advertiseAddress (the address where the kube-apiserver will listen) matches the IP for your master, and etcd endpoints.
 Also, update the apiServerCertSANs so that your correct FQDNs/shortnames/IPs are listed. kubeadm will use this config file to generate the certs that it needs, and also configure the etcd endpoints for your cluster.

 You can also change the podSubnet subnet, but remember to make note of it as we’ll also have to tell flannel the correct podSubnet to use later.
-10.244.0.0/16 is the subnet which the flannel manifest uses by default**: https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
+10.244.0.0/16 is the subnet which the flannel manifest uses by default: https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```
 cat <<__EOF__>~/kubeadm-init.yaml
 apiVersion: kubeadm.k8s.io/v1alpha1